nikhil-js/nikhil-js/README.md

 - 👋 Hi, I’m Nikhil
-- 👀 I’m interested in Data science, machine learning and crypto
+- 👀 I’m interested in Machine Learning and Blockchain.
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Projects for future technologies
-- 📫 How to reach me ...
+- 📫 How to reach me ...gmail:nikhilshekhar2403@gmail.com

 <!---
 nikhil-js/nikhil-js is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.